 Shellshocked veterans after World War One happened to laugh madly in some cases.
 One soldier discharged from the US army, broke down laughing for most of his remaining life, after being ordered to drive his tank over soldiers who were Not Quite Dead.
 That experience led to a complete breakdown and a veteran locked away Laughing Mad.

-There are some cultures that use laughter as a means of dealing with emotionally heavy moments, which can seem like this trope to those unfamiliar with this.
+There are some cultures that use laughter as a means of dealing with emotionally heavy moments, e.g. Australia and the UK, which can seem like this trope to those unfamiliar with this.